List of Peep Show characters: Zahra

 (Camilla Marie Beeput, s7).
 A young woman whom Jez meets in a hospital waiting room while her partner Ben is in a coma.
 Ben regains consciousness and later employs Jez, in a role which Jez uses as a means to try to get close to, and eventually seduce, Zahra.
 She is interested in many refined subjects that are beyond Jez, such as foreign-language films and classic literature, including Frankenstein, which he pretends to know about and be interested in as a means to impress her.
-Jez and Zahra eventually have a fling, unbeknownst to Ben.
+Jez and Zahra see the film Amelie together, and Jez tries and fails to read Wuthering Heights to impress her book club.
+They eventually have a fling, unbeknownst to Ben.
 When Ben and Zahra later break up, Zahra asks Jez to move in with her.
 She dumps him before he is able to accept her offer, because she finds out that he attempted to cheat on her.

 Elena

 (Vera Filatova, s6).
 Elena is an Eastern European immigrant who lives in the same block of flats as Mark and Jez.
 She works part-time as a legal secretary in human rights law and deals marijuana on the side.
 She has a sexual attraction towards fathers, is bisexual, and in a long-term relationship with Gail.
 She hides the relationship from Jez at the start of their fling, which goes on to become a secret affair.
-She likes spelt bread as she is wheat intolerant.
+She likes spelt bread, for she is wheat-intolerant.